cmathews95/analysis-intern-test/README.md

 * For each question, please download any associated files.
 * Write queries, scripts, or write ups as prompted to answer the questions listed below
-* Email your queries to careers@datascience.com with subject line "Analysis Intern Assessment"
+* Email your responses to careers@datascience.com with subject line "Analysis Intern Assessment"
-* If we haven't already recieved it, please attached your resume to your email.
+* If we haven't already received it, please attached your resume to your email.
 * You may use any resources you like to complete this.
 For a simple solution, consider http://sqlfiddle.com/ or SQLite
 * On sql related questions, we are looking for your ability to understand a schema that has incomplete documentation.
 We are also looking for diligence and attention to detail.